 Defence lawyers in Monica Kimani murder on Tuesday told the court that the slain businesswoman could have died of starvation.

-The lawyers, in defence of prime suspect Joseph Irungu alias Jowie, said this during the trial of Irungu and her former fiancee Jackie Maribe.
+The lawyers, in defense of prime suspect Joseph Irungu alias Jowie, said this during the trial of Irungu and her former fiancee Jacque Maribe.

 The two, who appeared before High Court Justice James Wakiaga, took fresh pleas where they denied killing Ms Kimani in her apartment at Lamuria Gardens on September 19, 2018.

 Irungu’s lawyer Hassan Nandwa told the court that since a postmortem carried out on the deceased didn’t record whether she had food in her stomach, there is a possibility that she could have died of starvation.

 On the deep cut on Monica’s neck, the lawyer said there is a possibility she was ‘cut’ after she died.